abhay-sheshadri/Newscast-Sentiment-Analyzer/README.md

 decide the winner.

 # Running the classifier
 Make sure you have python installed.
-Run `pip install -r requirements.txt` in your sehll Replace the training data files in training/data with your own.
+Run `pip install -r requirements.txt` in your shell.
+Replace the training data files in training/data with your own.
 Then, run `python trainer.py` in your shell.
 It should print the accuracy of the classifier as well.
 In order to use the program, run `python run.py` in your shell.
 You can get the sentiment of sentences.